nearform/fast-jwt/README.md

 Create a signer function by calling `createSigner` and providing one or more of the following options:

-- `key`: A string, buffer or object containing the secret for `HS*` algorithms or the PEM encoded public key for `RS*`, `PS*` and `ES*` algorithms (whose format is defined by the Node's crypto module documentation).
+- `key`: A string, buffer or object containing the secret for `HS*` algorithms or the PEM encoded public key for `RS*`, `PS*` and `ES*` algorithms.
 The key can also be a function accepting a Node style callback or a function returning a promise.
 This is the only mandatory option.
-- `algorithm`: The algorithm to use to sign the token, default is `HS256`.
+- `algorithm`: The algorithm to use to sign the token.
+The default is autodetected from the key, using `RS256` for RSA private keys, `HS256` for plain secrets and the correspondent `ES` algorithm for EC private keys.
 - `encoding`: The token encoding, default is `utf-8`.
 - `cache`: A positive number specifying the size of the signed tokens cache (using LRU strategy).
 Setting to `true` is equivalent to provide the size `1000`.
 When enabled, as you can see in the benchmarks section below, performances dramatically improve.
 A error will be thrown if this option is provided and the `noTimestamp` option is not `true` or any of the `mutatePayload`, `expiresIn` or `notBefore` are set.
 - `mutatePayload`: If the original payload must be modified in place (via `Object.assign`) and thus will result changed to the caller funciton.